awsdocs/amazon-chime-sdk-developer-guide/doc_source/elastic-channels.md

 Splitting the audience across sub\-channels makes conversations easier for participants to follow\.
 Moderators also have reduced workloads, because they only need to watch some of the sub\-channels\.
 In addition, moderators can use the built\-in tools that elastic channels provide\.
 For example, moderators can [ban users](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_messaging-chime_CreateChannelBan.html) from a channel, [create moderators](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_messaging-chime_CreateChannelModerator.html), and use [channel flows](https://docs.aws.amazon.com/chime-sdk/latest/dg/using-channel-flows.html) to automatically moderate all the messages in the channel\.

-For more information about Amazon Chime SDK Messaging quotas, refer to [Messaging Quotas](https://docs.aws.amazon.com/general/latest/gr/chime-sdk.html) in the *Amazon Chime General Reference*\.
+For more information about Amazon Chime SDK Messaging quotas, refer to [Messaging Quotas](https://docs.aws.amazon.com/general/latest/gr/chime-sdk.html) in the *Amazon Chime SDK General Reference*\.

 **Topics**
 + [Prerequisites](#elastic-prereqs)